 (4) Prepare students for prospective advanced study in biomedical sciences,

 (5) Prepare students who are interested in admission to schools of medicine, dentistry, nursing, medical technology, physical therapy, and other allied health service professions

 (6) Train students for careers in the biology, bioinformatics, ecology, environmental quality control, and conservation of various natural resource areas,

 (7) Prepare and train students for employment in public health, occupational safety fields, and in environmental monitoring, regulation, or protection fields, and

 (8) Develop teaching skills in students interested in teaching biology in secondary schools.

-The Department of Natural Sciences and Environmental Health offers (1) Bachelor of Science degrees (with associated minors) in Biology, Chemistry, Biology/Chemistry double major, Science Education, and Environmental Health, and (2) Master of Science degrees in Environmental Health and Bioinformatics.
+The Department of Natural Sciences and Environmental Health offers (1) Bachelor of Science degrees (with associated minors) in Biology, Chemistry, Biology/Chemistry double major and Environmental Health, and a concentration in Biology Science Education and (2) Master of Science degrees in Environmental Health and Bioinformatics.